Luca Toni: International career

-Toni scored 16 goals in 47 appearances for the Italy national football team.
+Toni scored 16 goals in 47 appearances for the Italy national team.
 He received his first international call-up in August 2004 under manager Marcello Lippi, and subsequently made his debut for the Italy national team as a substitute on 18 August 2004, in a 2–0 friendly defeat against Iceland.
 He scored his first international goal on 4 September 2004, after coming off the bench in a 2–1 home win against Norway, in a World Cup Qualifying match.

 On 17 November, Toni made his first international start in a 1–0 friendly home win over Finland.
 On 11 June 2005, he captained the Italian squad for the first time in his career in a friendly match in New York against Ecuador, due to the absence of Fabio Cannavaro and other experienced players; he scored Italy's only goal in the eventual 1–1 draw.
 On 7 September, Toni scored his first international hat-trick in a 4–1 victory against Belarus in a 2006 World Cup qualifying match, becoming the first Fiorentina player ever to do so.

 Toni was selected to Italy's 23-man 2006 World Cup squad, and was given the number 9 shirt.
 In Italy's opening match against Ghana, he hit the crossbar as Italy won 2–0, and he later scored two goals in the quarter-finals against Ukraine on 30 June, his only goals of the tournament, as Italy won 3–0 to advance to the semi-finals against the hosts Germany.
 In the final against France, he hit the crossbar with a powerful header and later netted another header, although the goal was disallowed as the attempt was controversially ruled offside.
-Italy eventually defeated France 5–3 on penalties, after a 1–1 draw following extra-time, to win their fourth World Cup title; Toni finished the tournament as Italy's top goal-scorer, alongside Marco Materazzi, with 2 goals, also producing 20 shots and hitting the crossbar twice.
+Italy eventually defeated France 5–3 on penalties, after a 1–1 draw following extra-time, to win their fourth World Cup title; Toni finished the tournament as Italy's top goal-scorer, alongside Marco Materazzi, with two goals, also producing 20 shots and hitting the crossbar twice.
 He was also fouled 28 times throughout the tournament, more than any other player.
 For his performances, Toni was named to the 2006 World Cup Team of the Tournament.